 Anthracycline cardiotoxicity represents a serious risk of anticancer chemotherapy.
-The aim of the present pilot study was to compare the potential of both the left ventricular (LV) filling pattern evaluation and cardiac troponin T (cTnT) plasma levels determination for the early detection of daunorubicin-induced cardiotoxicity in rabbits.
+The aim of the present pilot study was to explore and compare the potential of both the left ventricular (LV) filling pattern evaluation and cardiac troponin T (cTnT) plasma levels determination for the early detection of daunorubicin-induced cardiotoxicity in rabbits.
 The echocardiographic measurements of transmitral LV inflow as well as cTnT determinations were performed weekly for 10 weeks in daunorubicin (3 mg/kg weekly) and control groups (n=5, each).
-Surprisingly, no significant changes in LV-filling pattern were observed through the study, most likely due to the xylazine-containing anesthesia, necessary for appropriate resolving of the E and A waves.
-In contrast to the echographic measurement, the dP/dt{min} index obtained invasively at the end of the study revealed a significant impairment in LV relaxation, which was further supported by observed disturbances in myocardial collagen content and calcium homeostasis.
-However, at the same time cTnT plasma levels were progressively rising in the daunorubicin-treated animals from the 5^{th} week (0.024±0.008 μ g/l) until the end of the experiment (0.186±0.055 μ g/l).
-Therefore, in contrast to complicated non-invasive evaluation of diastolic function, cTnT is shown to be an early and sensitive marker of anthracycline-induced cardiotoxicity in the rabbit model.
+Surprisingly, no significant changes in LV-filling pattern were observed through the study, most likely due to the xylazine-containing anaesthesia, necessary for appropriate resolving of the E and A waves.
+In contrast, to the echographic measurement the dP/dt{min} index obtained invasively at the end of the study revealed a significant impairment in LV relaxation, which was further supported by observed disturbances in myocardial collagen content and calcium homeostasis.
+However, at the same time cTnT plasma levels were progressively rising in the daunorubicin-treated animals from the 5th week (0.024 \pm 0.008 μg/l) until the end of experiment (0.186±0.055 μg/l).
+Therefore, in contrast to complicated non-invasive evaluation of diastolic function, cTnT is shown to be early and sensitive marker of anthracycline-induced cardiotoxicity in the rabbit model.